-Countries in crisis need immediate international assistance, including supplies for detecting, preventing and treating the coronavirus.
+Countries in crisis need immediate international assistance, including COVID-19 vaccines and supplies for detecting, preventing and treating the coronavirus.
 This will become increasingly difficult as governments continue to close borders and restrict travel to mitigate the spread of the disease.

 How can I help?

 The IRC urgently needs funding and support for our scaled-up response.
 “Our teams are doing an amazing job – but they need to do an even bigger job,” says IRC president and CEO David Miliband.
 “And for that, we need your help.”

 COVID-19 will not be beaten anywhere until it is beaten everywhere, including among the most vulnerable.

 Help us reach families in coronavirus-affected areas and more than 40 countries worldwide by making a donation.

 People living in countries where conflict and crisis have weakened health systems and shut down medical facilities are at increased risk from COVID-19.

 ventilators are available for Burkina Faso's population of 20.9 million.